superMDguy/steps/README.md

 ## Installation

-First, install [git-rebasetags](https://ownyourbits.com/2017/08/14/rebasing-in-git-without-losing-tags/).
-This is necessary to make sure tags for steps stay in the same place after rebasing, which occurs whenever an old step is updated.
-After that, you can download the steps shell file and put it somewhere in your path.
+Download the steps shell file and put it somewhere in your path.
 If you want, you can do this in a one-liner:

 ```bash
 sudo wget https://raw.githubusercontent.com/superMDguy/steps/HEAD/steps -O /usr/local/bin/steps && sudo chmod +x /usr/local/bin/steps